fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ## Application Setup <!-- 4.4 -->

 At this point we’re ready to start building our Quart counter application.
-You should have the Postgres server up and running with your counter database and user.
+You should have the Docker Postgres server up and running with your `app` database and user.

 We’ll install some database packages we will need.
 The first is `psycopg2-binary`, a library that allows Python applications to connect to Postgres databases.
 We'll also install the `databases` package that allows async connection to databases.